EOC creates, implements, and enforces University policies that promote an equitable, inclusive, and welcoming campus community.

 |Connections to Resources

 - The safety and well-being of those involved in an incident is our number one concern.
 When EOC receives a report, EOC staff members along with other University staff, can impose measures to protect the safety of those involved in the incident.
-These measures, called “interim protective measures,” are temporary actions EOC can help coordinate to create a more stable and safe environment and provide equal access to programs and activities at the University during the process of reporting, investigation, and/or adjudication.
-There are a range of interim protective measures, including, but not limited to counseling, no-contact orders, changes in class or work schedules, and academic support services.
+These measures, called “supportive measures,” are temporary actions EOC can help coordinate to create a more stable and safe environment and provide equal access to programs and activities at the University during the process of reporting, investigation, and/or adjudication.
+There are a range of supportive measures, including, but not limited to counseling, no-contact orders, changes in class or work schedules, and academic support services.
 EOC staff members can also connect you to all other confidential medical support, confidential emotional and psychological support, and law enforcement reporting options on campus and in the community.

 Learn more about available resources >>